 - health issues for the surviving spouse who was also the remaining trustee

 Note that the ATO would generally look for legal impediments or circumstances that could not reasonably be foreseen when it comes to delays on death benefits.
 Reasons such as a lack of liquidity in the fund would generally be insufficient – the trustee of any superannuation fund has an obligation to ensure the fund is able to make benefit payments when these are due.

-All that said, we are not aware of a single case where the ATO has actually taken away a fund’s complying status or subjected trustees to penalties where the only failure was failure to make a death benefit payment quickly.
+All that said, we are not aware of a single case where the ATO has actually taken away a fund’s complying status or subjected trustees to penalties where the only failure was failure to make an SMSF death benefit payment quickly.
 The Commissioner’s first focus is normally on ensuring that the beneficiary receives the appropriate benefit.